bianbianzhu/ai-web-agent/agent/assets/medium.md

 This agent will be able to interact with the user, control a web browser, and process data.
 We'll explore its structure and how it works.

+### All the code shown in this article can be found in the [Ai Web Agent](https://github.com/bianbianzhu/ai-web-agent)

 ## Overview

 Imagine you're keen on attending an AI event in your city this month, but you have specific criteria in mind, perhaps related to timing or the focus of the event.
 Normally, this would involve the following process: